toanvtran/my-repo/README.md

 ### Group 20 - Project 19
-Source code, details and instructions are all in schedule.ipynb file
+Source code and details are all in the schedule.ipynb file